openstack/watcher/doc/source/dev/devstack.rst

    Note: if you want to use a specific branch, specify WATCHER_BRANCH in the local.conf file.
 By default it will use the master branch.

+   Note: watcher-api will default run under apache/httpd, set the variable WATCHER_USE_MOD_WSGI=FALSE if you do not wish to run under apache/httpd.
+   For development environment it is suggested to set WATHCER_USE_MOD_WSGI to FALSE.
+For Production environment it is suggested to keep it at the default TRUE value.

 #.
 Start stacking from the controller node::

        ./devstack/stack.sh